Some people use bleach to kill woodworms that infest their wood. But is this an option over calling an exterminator to protect your wooden objects?

 This method will work for smaller pieces of wood since not everything can fit in a bathtub.
 What you’ll need to do is:

-- Mix enough sodium perborate and water in a bathtub, that your wood piece is completely submerged.
+- Mix enough sodium perborate and water in a bathtub, so that your wood piece is completely submerged.

 - Place the wood piece in the bathtub (be careful to use rubber gloves to avoid the bleach touching your skin) and leave it there for 24 hours.